stdevPavelmc/mailad/README.md

 0. Manual alias to handle typos or enterprise positions.
 0. Manual ban list for trouble some address (aka blacklist).
 0. Manual headers & body checks lists.
+0. On demand Backup and restore of raw configurations.
 0. Painless upgrades (Really!).

 ## TODO

-There is a [TODO list](TODO.md), a kind of a "roadmap" for new features, but as I (only one dev so far) have a life, a family and a daily job, you know...
+There is a [TODO list](TODO.md), a kind of "roadmap" for new features, but as I (only one dev so far) have a life, a family and a daily job, you know...

 All dev is made on weekend or late at night (seriously take a peek on the commit dates!) if you need a feature or fix ASAP, please take into account making a donation or found me and I will be happy to help you ASAP, my contact info is on the bottom of this page.